-\emph{(i) The $\Delta_0$ channel} (single-fermion-per-species): $\Delta_0 = \frac{1}{N}\sum_n\langle\bar\psi^{(n)}\psi^{(n)}\rangle$.
-Each species $\psi^{(n)}$ is \emph{distinguishable}, so $N$ fermions can simultaneously occupy the same spatial mode without violating Pauli: one fermion of each species contributes a quantum to the same macroscopic wavefunction.
-In the large-$N$ limit the sum provides $O(N)$ coherent contributions, making $\Delta_0$ a genuinely classical field with relative quantum fluctuations of order $1/\sqrt{N}\to 0$.
-This is the mechanism Witten identified~\cite{Witten1978}: the species label plays the role that occupation number plays in BEC, allowing fermionic condensation without pairing.
-CMW does not apply (discrete symmetry) and $\Delta_0$ is a true condensate.
+\item The $\Delta_0$ channel: $\Delta_0 = \frac{1}{N}\sum_n\langle\bar\psi^{(n)}\psi^{(n)}\rangle$.
+The species label evades Pauli exclusion (one fermion of each species occupies the same spatial mode), and the $O(N)$ coherent sum makes $\Delta_0$ a classical field with relative fluctuations of order $1/\sqrt{N}$; this is the mechanism Witten identified~\cite{Witten1978}, with the species label playing the role that occupation number plays in BEC.
+CMW does not apply (discrete symmetry), hence this is a true condensate.

-\emph{(ii) The off-diagonal $\Delta_1^{(ij)}$ channel} ($i\neq j$, inter-species pairing): $\Phi_1^{(ij)} = \psi^{(i)}\otimes\psi^{(j)}$ pairs fermions of \emph{different} species.
-Again the species labels are distinct, so no Pauli obstruction exists.
-In the large-$N$ limit there are $O(N^2)$ such pairs, each independently contributing to the same spatial mode.
-This inter-species pair condensate is a bosonic field with $O(N^2)$ coherent constituents, and is therefore the \emph{most classical} object in the model.
-CMW applies in principle (continuous $U(1)$ phase symmetry of the pair), but the large-$N^2$ species sum strongly suppresses phase fluctuations, pushing the system towards true LRO.
-This channel is the one most directly analogous to a BEC, with the species pair $(i,j)$ playing the role of the boson.
+\item The off-diagonal $\Delta_1^{(ij)}$ channel ($i\neq j$): $\Phi_1^{(ij)} = \psi^{(i)}\otimes\psi^{(j)}$ pairs distinct species, with no Pauli obstruction and $O(N^2)$ coherent pairs contributing to the same spatial mode, making it the most classical object in the model.
+CMW applies in principle to the pair's continuous $U(1)$ phase, but the $O(N^2)$ enhancement strongly suppresses phase fluctuations, characterized by true long-range order.

-\emph{(iii) The diagonal $\Delta_1^{(ii)}$ channel} (same-species pairing): $\Phi_1^{(ii)} = \psi^{(i)}\otimes\psi^{(i)}$ pairs two fermions of the \emph{same} species.
-Pauli is satisfied because the two fermions carry different Dirac spinor indices ($\alpha\neq\beta$ in $\Phi_{1,\alpha\beta}^{(ii)}$), so the antisymmetry requirement is met by the spinor structure rather than spatial separation.
-However, only \emph{one} pair per species contributes to each spatial mode (the spinor indices are fixed), so the large-$N$ enhancement is only $O(N)$ rather than $O(N^2)$.
-Phase fluctuations of the diagonal composite are not suppressed as strongly, and CMW applies more forcefully to this channel, restricting it to quasi-LRO.
-This is the channel correctly described by the BKT analysis of Section~\ref{sec:BKT}, and it is the diagonal condensate $\rho^{(i)}e^{i\theta^{(i)}}$ whose phase $\theta^{(i)}$ winds around vortex cores.
+\item The diagonal $\Delta_1^{(ii)}$ channel: $\Phi_1^{(ii)} = \psi^{(i)}\otimes\psi^{(i)}$ pairs two fermions of the same species, with Pauli satisfied by the distinct Dirac indices ($\alpha\neq\beta$ in $\Phi_{1,\alpha\beta}^{(ii)}$).
+Only one pair per species contributes to each spatial mode, the enhancement is only $O(N)$, and CMW restricts the channel to quasi-long-range order.
+This is the channel described by the BKT analysis of our follow-up paper~\cite{CompanionStrings} where the phase $\theta^{(i)}$ winds around vortex cores.

-The statement in Table~\ref{tab:fields} that $\Delta_1$ has ``quasi-long-range order by Mermin-Wagner'' therefore refers specifically to the diagonal channel (iii).
-The off-diagonal channel (ii) sits at the opposite extreme: its $O(N^2)$ classical enhancement makes it the most ordered sector of the model, and it is the off-diagonal composites $\Phi_1^{(ij)}$ that carry the black hole microstates (Section~\ref{sec:BTZ}), drive the Hawking-Page transition, and form the D-brane open strings of Section~\ref{sec:strings}.